 In case of severe and acute crisis, you might need to go to the psychiatric emergency room ("Psykiatrisk Skadestue"), which is part of the hospital system in Denmark.
-To go there, you need to talk to your GP first.
+To go there, you need to talk to your general practitioner first.
 If you need help outside of office hours, the doctors on call (”Lægevagten”) can help you further: Phone: +45 70113131.
-Your GP or doctor on call will refer you to further relevant treatment.
+Your general practitioner or doctor-on-call will refer you to further relevant treatment.

 I hope this was useful to you!
 In case you have any further questions, please don't hesitate to contact me.

 Betragtninger fra en psykologs hverdagsliv.
 Jeg er autoriseret psykolog og arbejder til dagligt med psykoterapi og coaching.
 Her på bloggen vil jeg dele ud af mine erfaringer fra mit arbejde - og om det, der optager mig i det hele taget.

 Læs her om skriftlig kommunikation om personfølsomme oplysninger som bl.a. fysiske og psykiske helbredsoplysninger